Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

         Is the server running locally and accepting connections on Unix domain socket "/tmp/.s.PGSQL.5432"?

 then postgres is not running.
-Start postgres as described :doc:`here <installing_postgres>`.
+Start postgres as described in the Install Postgresql section above.

 Ubuntu
 ~~~~~~